We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This means that vitamins may not contain the ingredients or dosage manufacturers claim they do, as contents may vary between batches.

-Although the FDA does require that manufacturers of vitamins follow Current Good Manufacturing Practices (CGMPs), this is not a widely enforced standard.
+Although the FDA requires vitamin manufacturers to follow Current Good Manufacturing Practices (CGMPs), this standard is not widely enforced.

 That said, the FDA does take action against adulterated or misbranded dietary supplements.

-People can determine the quality of a vitamin or dietary supplement by looking for brands certified by various third-party organizations.
+People can determine the quality of a vitamin or dietary supplement by looking for brands with certifications from various third-party organizations.

 Manufacturers can volunteer for third-party testing to indicate that their products are reliable and safe.